 Great return on investment and payback periods

 At the end of the day, a solar system is a financial investment because you invest an initial amount upfront and you then get a return over the coming decades through reduced power bills.
 The size of the system you install will determine how much you spend and also how much you save per year.
-You can expect systems installed today to cost you between $3,000 and $8,000 and pay for themselves in around 3-5 years which by any measure is a great investment.
+You can expect systems installed today to cost you between $3,000 and $8,000 and pay for themselves in around 2-5 years.
+Considering solar systems have an expected life expectancy of 25 year this by any measure is a great investment.